atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/JIRA_CONFIGURATION.md

 ```
 ### Shared Home Restore

-`jira_shared_home_snapshot_id` sets id of shared home EBS snapshot.
-This will spin up EBS volume and it will be mounted to the NFS server and used when the product is started.
+`jira_shared_home_snapshot_id` sets the id of the shared home EBS snapshot to use.
+This will spin up an EBS volume that will be mounted to the NFS server and used when the product is started.
 ```terraform
 jira_shared_home_snapshot_id = "<SHARED_HOME_EBS_SNAPSHOT_IDENTIFIER>"
 ```